-Name Mandatory Description group mandatory The group in which this rule was placed, e.g. system-defined, see also Rule Groups position mandatory The position at which it is placed within its group, relevant for the Order of evaluation. name mandatory The name the flow is classified with, e.g. http dstPort optionalThe dstPort of th match this port.
-I or list of ports, e. or 8000-9000. dstAddress optional The dstAddress of the flow must match this address.
+Name Mandatory Description group mandatory The group in which this rule was placed, e.g. system-defined, see also Rule Groups position mandatory The position at which it is placed within its group, relevant for the Order of evaluation. name mandatory The name the flow is classified with, e.g. http dstPort optional The dstPort of the flow must match this port.
+May be a range or list of ports, e.g. 80,8080,8980, or 8000-9000. dstAddress optional The dstAddress of the flow must match this address.
 May contain wildcards. srcPort optional The srcPort of the flow must match this port.
 See dstPort for more details. srcAddress optional The srcAddress of the flow must match this address.
 See dstAddress for more details. exporterFilter optional The exporter of the flow must match this criteria.
 It supports all capabilities of the OpenNMS Meridian Filters API . protocol optional The ip protocol of the flow must match this criteria.